World Trade Organisation

 - The Trade Policy Review affords another opportunity for constructive discussions with third countries, going beyond mere tariff issues. (link to WTO TPRs)

 The enforceability of WTO commitments through the dispute settlement mechanism was perhaps the most valuable innovation of the Uruguay Round.
 The WTO Dispute Settlement is an important tool in the EU’s fight against unfair trade practices around the world.
-Our sector can testify to its effectiveness in very recent years, given successes against Uruguay (tax discrimination), India (discriminatory taxation), Thailand (customs valuation) and the Philippines (tax discrimination).
+Our sector can testify to its effectiveness in very recent years, given successes against Uruguay (tax discrimination), India (discriminatory taxation), Thailand (customs valuation), the Philippines (tax discrimination) and Colombia (discriminatory tax and monopoly systems).